nicogravel/hastalaVistaCFmodeling/README.md

 ![computer rat](http://www.animatedimages.org/data/media/56/animated-computer-image-0016.gif)

-In the paper, [*Connective field modeling*](http://www.ncbi.nlm.nih.gov/pubmed/23110879), Koen Haak introduces a novel method to analyze cortico-cortical functional connectivity between retinotopic cortices.
+In the paper [*Connective field modeling*](http://www.ncbi.nlm.nih.gov/pubmed/23110879) Koen Haak introduces a novel method to analyze cortico-cortical functional connectivity between retinotopic cortices.
 Here I show how to implement the code in [mrVista](http://white.stanford.edu/newlm/index.php/MrVista) and compute connective field (CF) models in Matlab.

 hastalavistaCF is a short tutorial showing how to compute connective fields from resting state fMRI data in a transparent and straightforward way.
 Please feel free to modify, comment, extend and/or give feedback.